-- Capacity Obligations: Suppliers that sell capacity in MISO are not required to accept costly obligations that could substantially increase the suppliers' costs of selling capacity. - Effects of GFCs: For most resources, the net revenues available from RTOs' energy and ancillary services markets are sufficient to keep the resources in operation.
-Therefore, no additional revenue is needed from the capacity market, which would cause the supplier to submit a capacity offer of zero.
+• Capacity Obligations: Suppliers that sell capacity in MISO are not required to accept costly obligations that could substantially increase the suppliers' costs of selling capacity.

+Effects of GFCs: For most units, the net revenues from RTOs' energy and ancillary services markets are sufficient to keep the units in operation.
+Therefore, no capacity revenue is needed, which would cause the supplier to submit a capacity offer of zero.